arielpartners/capdash2/README.md

 ####  2. Install Ruby

+  * **Installation for Windows**
+    * Install with chocolatey: `choco install ruby` and `choco install ruby2.devkit`
+    * Also available through [RubyInstaller](https://rubyinstaller.org/downloads/).
+Make sure you install both Ruby and the devkit.
+    * Ruby 2.3 appears to be the most recent available on Windows

   * **Installation for Mac / Linux**
     * See latest version [here](https://www.ruby-lang.org/en/downloads/releases/)
     * Install version 2.4.0 `rvm install 2.4.0`